xinjuezou-whi/whi_mongodb_server/README.md

    nano ~/.bashrc
    ```

-   Add the following contents before the line of PATH.
+   Add the following contents.
 Please do replace <path_of_extracted> with your extracted path:
    ```
    # mongodb
    export MONGODB_HOME=<path_of_extracted>/mongodb-linux-aarch64-ubuntu1604-3.6.23